 “Traveling solo, I’m always concerned about security and safety.
 A hotel provides me a better sense of security than the Airbnb hosts/properties did—hotels have evacuation plans and security on site.
 I want to relax and sleep well knowing assistance is a phone call away.”

 In hotels, on the other hand, I have had a housekeeper enter my room (Austin Texas), guests enter my room (Hawaii), a local try to enter my room (Texarkana Texas), and returned from dinner to a murder scene (Anaheim California).
 On a recent road trip, local news was about a murder in a hotel.

-8. Escape From Everyday Life
+8. Hotels Provide Escape From Everyday Life

 Many people want to get away from it all when on vacation and be pampered and catered to.
 Suzanne also shared: